Esther Mayambala Kisaakye: Career

 Prior to her appointment to the Supreme court, she served as a lecturer at the Faculty of Law at Makerere University.
 Besides lecturing at Makerere, she served as vice chairperson of the Association of Uganda Women Lawyers, which operated a legal aid clinic.
 In 1993, she was selected by the Leadership & Advocacy for Women in Africa Program to do a Master of Arts on Women's Rights at Georgetown University Law Center.
-The East African Journal on Peace & Human Rights published her thesis, "Changing the Terms of the Debate to Resolve the Polygamy Question in Africa."
+The East African Journal on Peace & Human Rights published her thesis, Changing the Terms of the Debate to Resolve the Polygamy Question in Africa.

 She served as board member of the Uganda AIDS Commission and a co-founder of the Strategic Litigation Coalition.
 In April 2013 she was appointed the chair of the East African Judicial Committee.
-In September 2013 Esther Kisaakye was elected as the new president of the National Association of Women Judges in Uganda.

-She was part of the panel of the Supreme Court Judges who handled the NUP Party’ Kyagulanyi Ssentamu Robert Presidential Election Petition No. 01 of 2021 that Alleged Electoral Fraud in the 2021 Presidential elections. however there was controversy when she accused the Chief Justice Owiny Dollo of confiscating her file with a minority ruling.
+In September 2013, Kisaakye was elected as the new president of the National Association of Women Judges in Uganda.
+She was part of the panel of the Supreme Court Judges who handled the NUP Party's Kyagulanyi Ssentamu Robert Presidential Election Petition No. 01 of 2021 that alleged electoral fraud in the 2021 Presidential elections.
+However, there was controversy when she accused Chief Justice Owiny Dollo of confiscating her file with a minority ruling.

-In September 2023, the Daily Monitor reported that Justice Kisaakye, then aged 63, had written to president Yoweri Museveni, the "appointing authority", requesting early retirement, 7 years before attaining the mandatory retirement age of 70, for a Uganda Supreme Court justice.
+In September 2023, the Daily Monitor reported that Justice Kisaakye, then aged 63, had written to president Yoweri Museveni, the "appointing authority", requesting early retirement, seven years before attaining the mandatory retirement age of 70 for a Uganda Supreme Court justice.